mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 server by initiating a HTTP/3 connection and sends a CONNECT-IP indicating the address of the target server.
-The proxy server then forwards payload received on that stream or in an HTTP datagram with a certain flow ID to the target server after adding an IP header to each frame received.
+The proxy server then forwards payload received on that stream or in an HTTP datagram with a certain flow ID to the target server after adding an IP header to each of the frame received.

 --- middle